aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 The class definition's code object resembles an ordinary function's with some magic local-variable definitions prepended.
-(The docstring *doesn't* need to go first in the constants table for these.)
+(The docstring *doesn't* start the constants table, for these.)
 Python's class builder (`LOAD_BUILD_CLASS`) will populate the new class's attributes from the locals dictionary as of the point this function returns.
 This is why scope analysis must not classify the locals of a class definition as 'fast'.

         def compile_class(self, t):
             docstring = ast.get_docstring(t)